ErikEJ/erikej.github.io/_posts/2024-08-05-powertools-dab.md

 But even creating the command line statements to expose an existing database as a Web API can be complex and error prone.

-Thanks to the database reverse engineering capabilities of EF Core Power Tools, you can now scaffold these commands in seconds, and run the API via the `dab start` command on your developer machine.
+Thanks to the database reverse engineering capabilities of EF Core Power Tools, you can now scaffold these command line statements in seconds, and run the API via the `dab start` command on your developer machine.

-Provided that you already have an existing Azure SQL, SQL Server, Postgres or MySQL database, that you want to expose as a CRUD API, a Visual Studio 2022 project for storing the configuration files in source control, and [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools&ssr=false#overview) installed, let's have a look at the three step process to get the API defined and running.
+Provided that you already have an existing Azure SQL, SQL Server, Postgres or MySQL database, that you want to expose as a CRUD API, a Visual Studio 2022 project for storing the configuration files in source control, and the latest version of [EF Core Power Tools](https://marketplace.visualstudio.com/items?itemName=ErikEJ.EFCorePowerTools&ssr=false#overview) installed, let's have a look at the three step process to get the API defined and running.

 ## Generate dab command file

-First step is to point to an existing database and generate a `dab-config.cmd` file with the commands to install and run the `dab` CLI. *Is there a better name for this file?*
+First step is to point to an existing database and generate a `dab-build.cmd` file with the commands to install and run the `dab` CLI. *Is there a better name for this file?*

 From the project context menu, select `EF Core Power Tools`, then `Data API Builder Scaffold (preview)`.